secondRZ/swe-interview/topics/web-development.md

 ## **Performance**

+### Event Listeners

+* When calling methods based on user input, it's usually a good idea to either debounce or [throttle](https://jsfiddle.net/jonathansampson/m7G64/) the method calls, so as not to overload your resources.

 ### [Rendering](http://blog.letitialew.com/post/30425074101/repaints-and-reflows-manipulating-the-dom)

 * **React**: Instead of having conditional styles to display if a condition is true, simply use a conditional to decide whether to even render the element.